Leveling up Web Performance with HTTP/3

 That hasn't been implemented because there may also be additional price considerations.

-Say, if you save the packet capture file without explicitly Usually if you save a packet capture file, it contains only the data, the packet data that anyone like your ISP can check.
+For example, if you save a packet capture file without explicitly, usually if you save a packet capture file, it contains only the data, the packet data that anyone, like your ISP, can check.

 But if you add a secret to it, you might accidentally reveal the data that was encrypted.

-So that's when the PcapNG specification was written to add support for this kind of decryption secret and specifically said, Or at least one of the constraints was, well, if you implement it, make sure that it doesn't cause privacy issues because things like DRs and QUIC are designed to improve privacy and security.
+So when the pcap-ng specification was written to add support for this kind of decryption secret, it specifically said, or at least one of the constraints was, well, if you implement it, make sure that it doesn't cause privacy issues.

-Opposite sides in a tug of war.
-And if either one had their way, the other one wouldn't exist fundamentally.
+They're opposite sides in a tug-of-war.
+And if either one had their way, the other one wouldn't exist, fundamentally.

-So yeah, it's, you know, it's easy for me to winch and say, I wish there was a button.
+So, yeah, it's easy for me to whinge and say, oh, I wish there was a button.

 And that's surprising or unexpected.

-Because their implementation chooses what's log right and they can also choose to expose much, much more privacy sensitive data than they might intend to.
+Because the implementation chooses what to log, right?
+And they can also choose to expose much more privacy -sensitive data than they might intend to.

 And I think that's, that's kind of the same what you're saying here, you know, you want to allow it, but you don't want to make it too easy for people to do it or to do it by accident.